wadehuber/codeexamples/programming/c_information.md

 - Rob Pike's [Notes on Programming in C](http://www.lysator.liu.se/c/pikestyle.html).
 [His 5 Rules for Programming](http://users.ece.utexas.edu/~adnan/pike.html) are also worth reading.
 - [C Puzzles](http://www.gowrikumar.com/c/index.php) has some interesting (very advanced) examples of C programs with surprising output.
-- [Is C still relevant in the 21st Century?](https://insights.dice.com/2014/12/08/c-still-relevant-21st-century/) has some good points, though it glosses over C's use in embedded systems and microcontrollers which is probably where the bulk of future C programming will happen.
+- [Is C still relevant in the 21st Century?](https://insights.dice.com/2014/12/08/c-still-relevant-21st-century/) has some good points, though it glosses over C's use in embedded systems and micro-controllers which is probably where the bulk of future C programming will happen.
 - [f() vs f(void) function declarations in C & C++](https://nickdesaulniers.github.io/blog/2019/05/12/f-vs-f-void-in-c-vs-c-plus-plus/)
 - [The Top 10 Ways to Get Screwed by the C Programming Language](http://tsemba.org/c/topten.html) (though most of these are the result of poor style or practice on the part of the programmer!)
 - [What Every Programmer Should Know About Undefined Behavior in C](http://blog.llvm.org/2011/05/what-every-c-programmer-should-know.html) (and [part 2](http://blog.llvm.org/2011/05/what-every-c-programmer-should-know_14.html) & [part 3](http://blog.llvm.org/2011/05/what-every-c-programmer-should-know_21.html)).